 Eric Karchmer's research explores recent developments in the theory and practice of Chinese medicine in China.
 Although contemporary doctors of Chinese medicine emphasize the 2000 year history of their practice, Dr. Karchmer's research focuses on the innovations, adaptations, and hybrid forms of contemporary practice that have been shaped by the colonial and postcolonial conditions of modern China, particularly the encounter with biomedicine.
 As part of his research, Dr. Karchmer spent five years studying at the Beijing University of Chinese Medicine, earning a Bachelor's of Medicine degree.
 In addition to his ethnographic interests, Dr. Karchmer has also done some research on the modern history of medicine in East Asia, tracing the emergence of national medicine traditions in late 19th and early 20th century.
 Dr. Karchmer is also a licensed acupuncturist and practitioner of Chinese medicine, treating patients in North Carolina for more than a decade.

-in press "Slow Medicine: How Chinese Medicine Became Efficacious Only for Chronic Conditions."
+2015 "Slow Medicine: How Chinese Medicine Became Efficacious Only for Chronic Conditions."
 In Worlds of Chinese Medicine: Historical Epistemology and Transnational Cultural Politics, Howards Hsueh (ed.).

-in press "Ancient Forumulas to Strenghten the Nation."
+2015 "Ancient Forumulas to Strenghten the Nation."
 Asian Medicine: Tradition and Modernity.

 2013 "The Excitations and Suppressions of the Time: Locating Emotional Disorders in Modern Chinese Medicine."
 Culture, Medicine, and Psychiatry 37(1).